New Mexico magic and Arizona wonders

-After our few days in Carlsbad, we continued toward our destination of Tuscon.
+After a few days in Carlsbad, we continued toward Tucson, our destination.
 Along the way, we discovered New Mexico magic and Arizona wonders.
-I am forever amazed by the beauty we find every single day in our travels.
+I am forever amazed by the beauty we find daily in our travels.

 White Sands National Park